-Property, Plant and Equipment ValuationWeProperty, Plant and Equipment represents a significant balance in the Council's accounts• hat did we do? e: Considered the work performed by the Council's valuers, Our Conclusions Property, Plant and Equipment represents a significant balance in the Council's accounts significant balance in the Council's accounts Considered the work performed by the Council's valuers, and are subject to valuation changes, impairment reviews and depreciation charges.
+What is the area of focus?
+What did we do?
+Our Conclusions Property, Plant and Equipment Valuation We: Property, Plant and Equipment represents a significant balance in the Council's accounts and are subject to valuation changes, impairment reviews and depreciation charges.
 Material judgemental inputs and estimation techniques are required to calculate the year-end fixed assets balances held in the balance sheet.
 The Council have engaged a new external expert for 2017/18 (Wilkes Head and Eve), to value the Councils asset base, who will apply a number of complex assumptions and assess the Councils assets to identify whether there is any indication of impairment and changes to their useful life.
-ISAs (UK and Ireland) 500 and 540 require including the adequacy of the scope of the work performed, their professional capabilities and the results of their work; Sample tested key asset information used by the valuers in performing their valuation (e.g. floor plans to support valuations based on price per square metre); and agreeing this to what has been recorded in the GL.
+ISAs (UK and Ireland) 500 and 540 require us to undertake procedures on the use of management experts and the assumptions underlying fair value estimates.
+Considered the work performed by the Council's valuers, including the adequacy of the scope of the work performed, their professional capabilities and the results of their work; Sample tested key asset information used by the valuers in performing their valuation (e.g. floor plans to support valuations based on price per square metre); and agreeing this to what has been recorded in the GL.
 Considered the annual cycle of valuations to ensure that assets have been valued within a 5 year rolling programme as required by the Code for PPE and annually for IP.
-We have also considered if there are any specific changes to assets that have occurred and that these have been communicated to the valuer; Reviewed assets not subject to valuation in 2017/18 to confirm that the remaining asset base is not materially misstated; Considered changes to useful economic lives as a result of the We did not identify any material misstatements from the work undertaken.
+We have also considered if there are any specific changes to assets that have occurred and that these have been communicated to the valuer; Reviewed assets not subject to valuation in 2017/18 to confirm that the remaining asset base is not materially misstated; Considered changes to useful economic lives as a result of the most recent valuation; and Tested accounting entries have been correctly processed in the financial statements We did not identify any material misstatements from the work undertaken.
 The work performed by the valuer was based on reasonable assumptions that we were able to corroborate through our sample testing.
 Our consideration of the annual cycle of valuations did not identify any issues with the implemented plan or with the movement on assets not revalued in year.
 Our audit work did not identify any issues with the accounting treatment for valuations.